 Breeze in and out of court with an “I haven’t got a care in the world…” attitude.
 If you’ve got a cigar, smoke it- that’ll show ‘em how unworried you are.
 Your mouthpiece will find some reason to get the charges quashed before this thing goes any further.

 First off, delay, delay, delay.
 Push the trial date back as far as possible, give the public pressure time to die down.

 Witnesses become harder to find or they don’t remember so good.
 Maybe you can help with that.
 Intimidate them.
 Scare them.
 Threaten them.
 Bribe them.
 How much will it cost to keep quiet and leave town?
 Or maybe they have an accident.
 Like, fall out of a window, or stab themselves with an icepick 32 times, tie themselves to a slot machine and jump into a convenient lake.
 Happens all the time.

-So despite your best efforts, the witness do show up and you have to go to trial.
+So despite your best efforts, the witnesses do show up and you have to go to trial.
 Big deal.
 Cry to the papers about what a raw deal you’re getting.
 You’re broke, your wife is suffering, your kids, your mother.
 Your health is failing.
 Your a broken man.
 Get yourself pushed into court in a wheelchair, or an iron lung.

 Yell that the officer who arrested you is a crook.
 He tried to shake you down!
 You wouldn’t pay up so he’s just out to get you.
 If that doesn’t work, attack the prosecuter’s credibility.